noahhl/rookonheroku/README.md

 to it.
 If we wrap it up in <code>config.ru</code>, Heroku has no problem starting it up.

+<h3>4.
+Launch your application</h3>
-4) Now, add your application and Procfile and push to Heroku one more time (this should be a faster push than before).
+Now, add your application and Procfile and push to Heroku one more time (this should be a faster push than before).
 After you push, we need to tell Heroku to spin up one or more web processes.
 <pre>
 heroku ps:scale web=1
 </pre>